egonzalezt/EFCORE5-Learning/InteractingWithRelatedData/LoadingRelatedData.md

 _context.ChangeTracker.Clear();
 ```

-then we clean the context and get again just the first samurai (egonzalezt San) but there is a problem where is the horse? at this moment Quick Watch show us that `Horse = null`
+then we clean the context and get again just the first samurai (egonzalezt San) but there is a problem where is the horse? at this moment Quick Watch shows us that `Horse = null`

 ![image](https://user-images.githubusercontent.com/53051438/198177849-21c6916e-d1c9-4537-95af-0eb2ed846f4d.png)